 How do you tax interest?
-What is the Savings tax allowance?
+What is the personal savings allowance?

 This is a freeview 'At a glance' guide to the taxation of savings income.

-Savings income is interest earned on a cash balance whether paid to you by a bank, building society or any other source.
+Savings income is interest earned, typically on a cash balance, whether paid to you by a bank, building society or any other source.

 At a glance

-• There is both a tax-free savings band and a tax-free personal savings allowance.
+• There is both a tax-free savings band (the starting rate band for savings) and a tax-free personal savings allowance.

-• If you have lent cash to your own company it pays interest net of deduction of 20% tax:
+• If you have lent cash to your own company it will pay interest net of a deduction of 20% tax:

 • Savings income from qualifying ISAs is tax-free.